Menu

 • Never start or use a gasoline-powered weed eater in an enclosed space.

-• For the best cut, keep the trimmer head level and parallel with the ground.
+• For the best cut, keep the trimmer head level and parallel to the ground.

 • When trimming, hold the head at a slight angle – it’s the end of the trimmer line that does the cutting – and proceed slowly.
 Let the trimmer do the work.